 Want to contribute to the European Union’s climate neutrality target but not sure how?
 Join the latest Picture Pile campaign as part of IIASA’s LAMASUS project.
 Help us to identify livestock and grassland management practices from photographs, which will be used to validate a new geodatabase on land use management.

 When?
-Now until the end of the summer 2025
+Now until the end of 2025

 Where?
 Via your browser or using the Picture Pile mobile app